yshmarov/yshmarov.github.io/_posts/2021-02-22-ruby-on-rails-polymorphic-comments.md

 ```
 routes.rb
 ```
-  resources :lessons do
+  resources :posts do
     resources :comments, only: [:new, :create, :destroy] end
 ```

 # Step 2.
 Add polymorphic comments to a model.
-For example `lesson`
+For example `post`

-app/controllers/lessons_controller.rb
+app/controllers/posts_controller.rb
 ```
   def show
-    @commentable = @lesson
+    @commentable = @post
     @comment = Comment.new
   end
 ```
-app/models/lesson.rb
+app/models/post.rb
 ```
    has_many :comments, as: :commentable, dependent: :destroy
 ```
-app/views/lessons/show.html.erb - with a link to create a comment
+app/views/posts/show.html.erb - with a link to create a comment
 ```
-<%= link_to "New Comment", new_lesson_comment_path(@commentable, @comment) %>
+<%= link_to "New Comment", new_post_comment_path(@commentable, @comment) %>
 <%= render partial: "comments/index", locals: {commentable: @commentable} %>
 ```
-app/views/lessons/show.html.erb - alternative - with a comments form in the view
+app/views/posts/show.html.erb - alternative - with a comments form in the view
 ```
 <%= render template: "comments/new" %>
 <%= render partial: "comments/index", locals: {commentable: @commentable} %>